flash-oss/flash-developer-doc/withdrawals/withdrawal-statuses.md

      * `REFUNDED` - see step 4 below.
      * `CANCELLED` - manual action.
 Your **balance goes up** by the amount, Flash Payments keeps the fee. _**FINAL status.**_
      * `PENDING` - rare case - retrying.
 Sometimes it might work.
 Go to item 3.
-4. The recipient bank decided to return this transaction back to Flash Payments.\
+4. The recipient bank decided to return this transaction back to Flash Payments.
    `CONFIRMED` → `FAILED` → `REFUNDED` - usual way - automatic refunding.
 Your **balance goes up** by the withdrawal amount, Flash Payments keeps the fee. _**FINAL status**_.

 {% hint style="warning" %}
-The <mark style="color:orange;">REVIEWING</mark> is an **optional** **manual** action by Flash Payments Compliance team.
+The <mark style="color:orange;">REVIEWING</mark> is an **optional** action by Flash Payments Compliance team.
 Occasionally we pick some transactions for extended AML/CT review.
 Most transactions do not ever get into the <mark style="color:orange;">REVIEWING</mark> status.
 {% endhint %}

 ### Most common status transitions